 12. Write A Novel

 Got a ton of ideas for a book?
 Why not write that novel and publish as an e-book?

 You don’t need to write a 400 page tome, shorter books are very much in vogue and allows readers to read different books on different subjects quickly.

 Whether you’d like to write a racy novel, a how-to book or a sci-fi epic, ebooks via Amazon and online publishing is very doable.

-Money making hobbies don’t have to be confined to your home.
-There are plenty of hobbies that utilise your skills that get you out and about.
+Frugal hobbies that make money don’t have to be confined to your home.
+There are plenty of hobbies that utilize your skills that get you out and about.

 Skills that you may have worked hard to perfect because they matter to you could turn into a side hustle.

-Below I have curated a list of 20 hobbies that make use of your skills.
+Below I have curated a list of 20 frugal hobbies that make money using your skills.